 (b) An individual who has not attained age nineteen and is a full-time student in a secondary school or in the equivalent level of vocational or technical training.

-(C) In order for a kinship caregiver(s) to be eligible for KPI, all of the following criteria must be met:
+(E) The PCSA shall determine the kinship caregiver(s) eligible for KPI when all of the following criteria are met:

 (1) On July 1, 2005 or thereafter, a court issued an order granting legal custody or guardianship to the kinship caregiver(s).
-Any temporary court orders do not apply.
+A temporary court order is not sufficient to meet this requirement.

 (3) The kinship caregiver(s) is a resident of the state of Ohio.